Christopher Fox, Baron Fox: Education and early career

 Fox grew up in Herefordshire, attending Leominster Grammar School.
 He went on to study at Imperial College London, graduating with a Bachelor of Science (BSc) in chemistry.
 During his time at university Fox spent a year as President of the Imperial College Students' Union.

 Fox's professional career began with engineering roles in the petroleum and nuclear industries.
 From 1998 to 2005 he worked at Tate & Lyle, before joining Smiths Group and, later, GKN, as Group Director of Communications.

-Fox served as Chief Executive of the Liberal Democrats (UK) from 2009 and 2011.
+Fox was Chief Executive of the Liberal Democrats (UK) from 2009 and 2011.
 In this role he managed the party through the 2010 General Election and the beginning of the Cameron-Clegg Coalition Government.
 He has been credited with overseeing a major reorganisation of the party's campaigns staff, moving the party out of its historic Cowley Street HQ to more modern offices on Great George Street, and introducing a new online election database system.

 Since 2017, Fox has been a patron of children's charity, WAVE Trust.